clanrobin/clanrobin.github.io/index.md

 My page on [Scikit-learn](/scikit-learn/scikit-learn.md)

 ## Astro Research
+Latest research project implementing a [clustering](/Clustering/Pygmmis_Test.md) algorithm (pygmmis) to recover clusters within a field that includes noise and cropped distributions.

 Here I use [k-Nearest Neighbours](/astro/kNN_example.html) to make a 2D photometric completeness map of an astronomical field, using Python and TOPCAT.

 [Matched Filter analysis](/MatchedFilter/MatchedFilter.md) of the Palomar 5 stellar stream.
 This analysis was done by Deeksha Beniwal when she was my student at Gemini South Observatory.